vanda/etc-docs/notebooks/ai-explorations/resources/cultural-heritage-ai-papers.md

-# Cultural Heritage and AI Research Overview Papers & Thesis
+# Cultural Heritage and AI Research Overview Papers and Reports

-A selection of overview/survey research papers or thesis on AI and cultural heritage, of use for introduction into areas of research.
+A selection of overview/survey research papers/reports/thesis on AI and cultural heritage, of use for an introduction into areas of research.

 (N.B.
-Only open access papers listed)
+Mainly open access papers listed)

-See also Research Projects (which may overlap)

 ## Cultural Heritage & AI

 ### 2024

+  * Gîrbacia, F. (2024) ‘An Analysis of Research Trends for Using Artificial Intelligence in Cultural Heritage’, Electronics, 13(18), p.
+3738.
+Available at: https://doi.org/10.3390/electronics13183738.

+  * Li, J. et al. (2024) ‘A systematic review of digital transformation technologies in museum exhibition’, Computers in Human Behavior, 161, p.
+108407.
+Available at: https://doi.org/10.1016/j.chb.2024.108407.

+  * Shinde, G. et al. (2024) ‘AI in Archival Science -- A Systematic Review’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.2410.09086.

   * Furferi, R. et al. (2024) ‘Enhancing traditional museum fruition: current state and emerging tendencies’, Heritage Science, 12(1), p.
 20. Available at: https://doi.org/10.1186/s40494-024-01139-y.

+  * [not open access] - Bengamra, S. et al. (2024) ‘A comprehensive survey on object detection in Visual Art: taxonomy and challenge’, Multimedia Tools and Applications, 83(5), p.
+14637.
+Available at: https://doi.org/10.1007/s11042-023-15968-9.

   * [not open access] - Towarek, A. et al. (2024) ‘Machine learning in analytical chemistry for cultural heritage: A comprehensive review’, Journal of Cultural Heritage, 70, pp. 64–70.
 Available at: https://doi.org/10.1016/j.culher.2024.08.014.